Gorilla Permit FAQs

 Permits can only be used once, by a single person.

-If you’d like to spend over an hour with the gorillas, you’ll need to purchase the gorilla habituation experience.
+If you’d like to spend more than just one hour with the gorillas, you’ll need to purchase the gorilla habituation experience.

-The experience takes place in the southern part of Bwindi, Rushaga.
+The experience takes place in Rushaga in the southern part of Bwindi.
 You will spend four hours with trackers, and potentially researchers.

 During this time, you will learn a thorough history, as well as participate in activities to encourage the gorillas to become comfortable with human presence, in order for them to be trekked normally in the future.

-There’s a high demand for this permit, and only 4 are sold per day, therefore we recommend you book 3 months in advance.
+There’s a high demand for this permit, and only 4 are sold per day.

 Popular Gorilla Trekking Tours